bdmendes/feup-pfl-jeson-mor/docs/README.md

  Jose Costa                  up201907216@edu.fe.up.pt

  ( Input the option number to select it )
- Choose the type of player for the white knights:
+ Choose the type of player for White:
        1. Human Player
        2. Sloppy Computer
        3. Greedy Computer